 - Work must be stable.

-- Work requiring special/custom stands for presentation must be provided by the artist at time of delivery.
+- Work requiring custom stands for presentation must be provided by the artist at delivery time.

 How to Submit Work to the Exhibition

-Artists must submit their intention to participate in the Art Educators Exhibition by using the gallery's online submission form below.
-An online submission form must accompany each piece of art entered into the exhibition.
+Artists may submit their work for this exhibition using the gallery's online submission form below.
 In addition to the standard biographical information, the following information must be included:

 - Sales price (if for sale)

 - Framed dimensions (inches only; height by width; height by width by depth)

 - 50 to 75-word artist statement describing or explaining the concept, the process, materials used, the goal of the project, etc.